Learn About Our Mission

 Distress tolerance: Be able to tolerate and accept difficult situations and emotions as they are.

-Interpersonal effectiveness: Learn how to become self-reliant and assertive, including asking for your need and saying “no,” when needed.
+Interpersonal effectiveness: Learn how to be self-reliant and assertive.
+This includes asking for what you need and saying “no” when necessary.

 Emotional regulation: Modify emotions that you need to change.

-First, DBT tackles life-threatening behaviors, then focuses on behaviors interfering with treatment.
-Lastly, it focuses on recovery and moves on to quality-of-life behaviors.
-Finally, it teaches new healthy life skills meant for healing.
+First, DBT addresses life-threatening behaviors.
+Next, it looks at behaviors that interfere with treatment.
+Then, it focuses on recovery and quality-of-life behaviors.
+Finally, it teaches new healthy skills for healing.

 Our experienced staff is available 24/7 to answer any questions you may have.
 Call today and change your tomorrow.